Anil-Gaihre/DrTopKSC/README.md

 The real world datasets are read from an external file.
 It takes time to load the files given they are larger in size.
 It should take about 3-4 minutes per k (Total about 1.5 hour) to run for real world dataset.

-**Scripts (names/links) to use for setup/evaluation:**
-The scripts (names/links) to use for setup/evaluation in the artifact description.
-Respective folders have required scripts “run.bash” in them.
-For instance, the Dr.Top-k assisted radix top-k (all optimizations included) version has the script run.bash at the location,
+**Scripts (names/links) to use for setup/evaluation:** Respective folders have required scripts “run.bash” in them.
+For instance, the Dr.Top-k assisted radix top-k (all optimizations included) version has the script run.bash at the location, /baseline+filter+beta+shuffle/run.bash

 -----